josue804/pandora_clone_cplusplus/README.md

-Pandora Music Station Clone_
+__Pandora Music Station Clone__

 ##### _Allows the user to like specific songs from a collection to add to their playlist.
-If they 'like' a song, the program may suggest a related song in a different genre that the user may enjoy., {June 6, 2015}_
+If they 'like' a song, the program may suggest a related song in a different genre that the user may enjoy., June 6, 2015_

 #### By _**Josue Valverde**_